jimmyqtran/jimmyqtran.github.io/investing.md

     <p><strong>Q: But aren’t I missing out on tax credits by just investing in VT? 🧐</strong><br>
     A: Alright, you’re making this more complicated than it needs to be 😅.
 But yes, if you want to go the extra mile, you can diversify <strong>VTI</strong> with <strong>VXUS</strong> (Vanguard Total International Stock ETF).
 My recommendation to invest in <strong>VTI</strong> still stands, though.
 It’s simple and gets the job done! 💪</p>

-    <p>There’s a depth of literature and analyses 📚 that goes into why investing in a low-cost portfolio of stocks that tracks a market-capped index, especially an ETF like VTI, would be an optimal choice from both a game-theoretic and statistical perspective, but I may elucidate on those in future blog posts.
+    <p>There’s a depth of literature and analyses 📚 that goes into why investing in a low-cost portfolio of stocks that tracks a market-capped index, especially ETFs like VTI or VOO, would be an optimal choice from both a game-theoretic and statistical perspective, but I may elucidate on those in future blog posts.
 Stay tuned! 🔍</p>

     <h4>Dictionary:</h4>

-    <p><strong>Low-cost portfolio</strong> - Cheap investments that don’t eat up your profits.</p>
+    <p><strong>Low-cost portfolio</strong> - Investments with low fees that don’t eat up your profits.</p>

     <p><strong>Stocks</strong> - Pieces of a company you can own, like pizza slices.</p>

-    <p><strong>Market-capped index</strong> - A list of companies ranked by their size.</p>

     <p><strong>Index</strong> - A group of companies bundled together like a playlist.</p>

     <p><strong>VTI</strong> - An all-in-one fund that covers the whole U.S. stock market.</p>

+    <p><strong>VOO</strong> - A fund that tracks the S&P 500, which covers the more or less 500 of the largest U.S. companies.</p>

     <p><strong>ETF</strong> - Exchange-traded fund, think of it as a basket of stocks or other assets you can trade like a single stock, giving you a diversified investment in one move.</p>

+    <p><strong>Market-capped index</strong> - A list of companies ranked by their size, measured by their total market value (price per share times the number of shares).
+The bigger the company, the more weight it has in the index</p>

   </div>
 </div>